The Walls Are Watching

 A new cellmate tells us that he wasn’t read his rights either.
 But all I hear is that he was arrested above 96th street on the East Side.
 Protesters reached my hood.
 I couldn’t make it to East Harlem that night, but East Harlem made it to the cell.
 I felt blessed.

-Since the police injured me on Wednesday, I could not film and report on last Thursday’s #ThisStopsToday marches.
+Since the police injured me last Wednesday, I could not film and report on last Thursday’s #ThisStopsToday marches.
 But because of my injuries, I was able to simply be present in the march, chant the protest songs we’d heard in Ferguson, build with marchers who had never been to a protest, and see the look in peoples eyes as we took NYC’s most iconic bridges.
 Like the protesters in Ferguson, we’d simply stopped asking for permission.
 The police weren’t “showing restraint,” there were simply too many of us to stop.

 Most New Yorkers were pissed as hell when they saw we’d blocked the highways and bridges last Thursday evening, but when they saw us walking with our hands up, they realized why we were in the streets.